mumairofficial/khalilstemmler-website-2019/src/pages/articles/temp/ddd-for-startups.md

 By using the **Separation of Concerns** principle and keeping the business logic layer _separate from the outside application layer_, we can effectively ensure that our **Domain Code** remains testable without having to spin up a database or a web server.
 That means our tests are fast as hell. 🏎️

----
+## Conclusion

-Admittedly, it does take a little bit more of upfront effort (recall the graph shown earlier on anemic vs. rich models) to learn how to do **domain modeling** but it _really_ pays off in the long run.
+Admittedly, it does take a little bit more of _upfront_ effort to learn how to do **domain modeling** but it can help you move really fast when you get the hand of it.

-Donald Knuth once said that "premature optimization is the root of all evil", so the important part is knowing when to switch from an **anemic model** to a **rich one**.
+Donald Knuth once said that "premature optimization is the root of all evil", so the important part is [knowing when to switch](/articles/enterprise-typescript-nodejs/when-crud-mvc-isnt-enough/) from a basic CRUD / MVC app to a **rich domain model**.

 Hopefully you need to switch _after_ you start making money.
 Then all you have to focus on is making your startup code better!

+---

+If you're curious to learn more about Domain-Driven Design and Advanced Node.js & TypeScript, I frequently publish articles over @ my blog at [khalilstemmler.com](https://khalilstemmler.com).

+I'm also working on a [course](/courses/domain-driven-design-typescript) to teach developers how to build enterprise applications with Domain-Driven Design.